danielterziev92/lekipohodivplaninata/README.md

-# lekipohodivplaninata
+# lekipohodivplaninata.bg

-Website with users witch can sign-up for a hike with theyr guide.
+Website with users witch can sign up for a hike with their guide.
 The site aims to facilitate both its users and their guides.

 The goals of facilitating guides are:
   - to be able to take a list of everyone registered for the given hike